mParticle/docs/src/pages/developers/partners/outbound-integrations/index.md

       * 504 - Gateway Timeout
     * All other error codes will not be retried.

+For more information about API throttling in response to a 429 response see [Default Service Limits](/guides/default-service-limits/#api-throttling).

 The endpoint must accept the same JSON format as the Lambda API.
 Samples of the JSON requests can be found [here](https://github.com/mParticle/mparticle-firehose-java-sdk/tree/master/examples/json).
 The following methods should be supported:

 1. Registration